American Bureau of Shipping: World Trade Center

 ABS operated a New York office at the 91st floor of the One World Trade Center until September 11, 2001.
-While all employees of the company escaped the building collapse, none of the employees present at 92nd floor or higher survived.
+While all employees of the company in the 91st floor office escaped the building collapse, none of the employees present at 92nd floor or higher survived.

 Organization and management

 ABS has been organized as a not-for-profit since its founding in 1862.
 ABS has been commissioned by the U.S. government and the U.S. Coast Guard to act in many maritime matters and has hired several former officers from the Coast Guard.
 ABS is required under U.S. law to maintain its status as a not-for-profit organization to maintain its role as the agent of the U.S. government on matters of government vessel classification.

-Since 2011, Christopher J. Wiernicki has served as ABS's president and Chief Executive Officer.
-Wiernicki became the Chairman of ABS in 2012.
+Since 2026, John McDonald has served as ABS' Chairman and Chief Executive Officer.
 The ABS world headquarters is located in Spring, Texas.
 ABS is currently organized by market sector: Global Marine, Global Offshore and Government Services.
-There are over 5,500 employees worldwide, with offices in Spring, London, Singapore, and Shanghai.
+There are over 5,500 employees worldwide, with multiple offices in the U.S., China, Brazil, Mexico, Spain, and Canada.
 ABS surveyors and engineers work at major ports worldwide including Houston, Piraeus, Hong Kong, Singapore, London, Shanghai, Busan, Yokohama, Genoa, Gdańsk, Hamburg and other cities.
 Surveyors are employed in ports and shipyards worldwide to verify that marine asset are in suitable condition, meet class requirements and built according to drawings.